 The Biltmore Estate

 After having been a client of an alternative interpretation provider for many years, the Biltmore Estate switched to Tour-Mate in 2013.
-Guest Services staff at the Biltmore estate selected Tour-Mate because of: value, pricing, long 'usage cycle' of hardware between recharging, quick turn around on items requiring repair, ability to provide variable quantities of equipment to mirror the seasonality of their visitation, breadth of product line, which enabled Guest Services to address the needs of free independent travelers as well as visitors arriving in groups, and creative vision from our Content Creation team.
-Biltmore’s new audio tour was launched with both adult and children’s versions, providing an informative and enjoyable visit experience for guests of all ages.
+Guest Services staff at the Biltmore estate selected Tour-Mate because of: value, pricing, long battery life, quick service and repair turn around, seasonal hardware quantities, breadth of product line (which enabled Guest Services to address the needs of free independent travelers as well as visitors arriving in groups) and creative vision from our Content Creation team.
+Biltmore’s new audio tour was launched with both an adult and children’s versions, providing an informative and enjoyable visit experience for guests of all ages.

 Tour SEKY is an umbrella organization which was set up to educate, expand, and develop tourism in Southern and Eastern Kentucky.
 Tour SEKY came to Tour-Mate for assistance with its mission.
 Many of the locations where it wished to provide information to tourists were roadside ‘pull-outs’ on scenic highways and byways.
 In some instances, the information provided related to the specific road side area, and in others, aimed to promote tourism services located in the broad general area.